 Going on holidays just right after Christmas and New Years Eve can be challenging with sad bank accounts.
 The good thing is that the prices in January for tickets massively decrease in value.
-We didn’t hesitate, and when we saw the price for a long weekend in Lisbon for less than £50, we were sold.
+We didn’t hesitate, and when we saw the price for a long weekend in Lisbon in January for less than £50, we were sold.
 Plus, my birthday is in January, so a little getaway from this cold UK weather was needed.
 In this article, you will find everything about visiting Lisbon in January.

 According to Google, January is the coldest month in Portugal.
 Trust me, it is nowhere near as severe as in the UK!
 As soon as we arrived, I was shocked by the air temperature.
 I even wore a summer dress on our trip to Lisbon!
 But don’t get me wrong, it can get windy, and a little bit chilly!

 But don’t worry, I got you covered with the FREE Ultimate packing list for Lisbon in January!

 The good thing about visiting Lisbon in January is that the city won’t be overcrowded and there will be barely any queues.

 Tip 1: Lisbon pavements are covered by small flat stones – so appropriate shoes are necessary, especially if you are planning to go on any long walks as we did.